aminography/PrimeCalendar/README.md

 It prints:
 > Thursday, 23 Khordad 1398

+### • Functionalities
+To see list of all methods and fields, see the [wiki](https://github.com/aminography/PrimeCalendar/wiki) page.

 ### • Date Conversion
 Conversion of dates to different types is possible by calling the converter methods.